-- The left dropdown (under Step 1) manages the Account Types for the Qvinci SCoA
+- The left dropdown (Step 1) manages the Account Types for the Qvinci SCoA.

-- The right dropdown (under Step 3) navigates users across the accounts found inside the location's/entity's accounting files (under the Account Type the user tracks them as in the file).
+- The right dropdown (Step 3) navigates users across the accounts found inside the location's/entity's accounting files (under the Account Type the user tracks them as in the file).

-- Under Step 1 choose the Standard Account Type desired for Native Accounts to map to and the user will notice that Step 2 updates with the corresponding Standard Accounts accordingly.
+Step A. Under Step 1 choose the Standard Account Type desired for Native Accounts to map to.
+You will notice that Step 2 Select a Standard Account updates with the corresponding Standard Chart of Account Type selected above.

-- Migrate to Step 3 to choose the Native Account Type to map from.
-The user will then see the corresponding Native Accounts appear under Step 4.
+Step B. Migrate to Step 3 to choose the Native Account Type to cross-map from.
+You will then see the corresponding Native Accounts appear under Step 4.

-- The newly mapped account will disappear from the screen if the user is on the "Unmapped" page, or will show the new mapping in the relationship if the user clicks on the "All Accounts" button from the right side of the page.
+Step D. The newly mapped account will disappear from the screen if the user is on the Unmapped page or will show the new mapping relationship if on the All-Accounts page.

-- If a remapping for a particular account is necessary simply repeat the mapping steps, but be sure to click the "All Accounts" button.
+Step E. If a remapping for a particular account is necessary, simply repeat the mapping steps but be sure to click the "All Accounts" button.
 This shows all accounts, as opposed to only unmapped ones, and will allow a user to repeat the mapping steps to update the mapping relationship.

 Schedule a call with Customer Success below, email us at email@example.com or call us at 1-512-637-7337 Ext.
 1 Available M-F, 7:30am-6:30pm CT and it is always FREE!